 Change Your Travel Mindset

 It’s difficult to incorporate slow travel into your lifestyle if you don’t get into the right travel mindset.
-Slow travel is all about the experience and it goes back down to the real, sincere love of travel; that yearning to have the purest most authentic experience rather than just traveling for the sake of adding another pin onto your world map or getting the Insta shot.
+A slow travel mindset is all about the experience and boils down to the real, sincere love of travel; that yearning to have the purest most authentic experience rather than just traveling for the sake of adding another pin onto your world map or getting the Insta shot.